-BENDEKA is indicated for the treatment of patients with a Chronic lymphocytic leukemia (CLL).
-Efficacy relative to first-line therapies other than chlorambucil has not been established or a Indolent B-cell non-Hodgkin lymphoma (NHL) that has progressed during or within six months of treatment with rituximab or a rituximab-containing regimen.
+BENDEKA is indicated for the treatment of patients with chronic lymphocytic leukemia (CLL) — efficacy relative to first-line therapies other than chlorambucil has not been established — or patients with indolent B-cell non-Hodgkin lymphoma (NHL) that has progressed during or within 6 months of treatment with rituximab or a rituximab-containing regimen.

 Talk with your doctor

 Your doctor is your best resource when it comes to understanding treatment and will be able to help answer most of the questions you may have.
 Your doctor will help guide you along your journey and will be with you every step of the way.

 Talk with your loved ones

 Discussing your illness may be harder with a loved one than it is with someone you’re not close to.
 But this is a step you should consider taking.
 It’s also a step that can help you accept the reality of your situation and then move forward.
 Sometimes, relationships can even grow stronger in times like these.
 Try to be honest and open.